alexs2112/TerminalHero/README.md

 - For now, get rid of main + side quests, just have "Quests" and "Complete"

 **Combat**
+- Get rid of the funny `qwerasdf` targeting.
+Instead use arrow keys and highlight targeted enemies (possibly multiples).
-- Creature combat abilities show hit chance, damage, and effects when targeting
+  - This also allows showing hit chance, damage, and status effects
-- Instead of just removing enemies from combat, leave them at 0 HP and show their corpse
+  - And allows preventing illegal targeting, etc
 - Flee combat?
 Or just reload previous save lol
-- Get rid of ability_function_factory.py, move those to inline functions in ability_factory.py
 - Print the correct post-resistance damage numbers in ability effects before the damage is dealt (in case they die)
 - Figure out a concise way to let party members know that their allies are the players party
+- When balancing, increase all numbers by a bit.
+This will allow resistances to actually be felt (10% resistance doesn't matter if the damage is like 4)

 **Dungeons**
 - Dungeons refresh enemies if the player leaves before completing them (defeating boss?)